 As you walk up the Canongate you will find the Museum of Edinburgh is glorious colour following a refurbishment back in 2012.
 It is well worth a visit.

-It’s only a very short walk from Craigwell Cottage.
-If you’re interested in the history of the development of the city of Edinburgh, I’d recommend the exhibit called Foundation Edinburgh – the Story of a City.
+If you are interested in the history and development of the city of Edinburgh, I’d recommend the exhibit called Foundation Edinburgh – the Story of a City.
 Entrance to the Museum is free, but donations are of course welcome!

-We recommended a visit as something to do on a rainy day in Edinburgh, but it’s definitely a place to visit even if it isn’t raining!
+In one of our earlier blogs we were recommending this as something to do on a rainy day.
+However it’s definitely a place to visit even if it isn’t raining!

 Accommodation near the Museum of Edinburgh